foldingcash/GetStarted/README.md

 We have used memo.cash and Bitcoin.com (android wallet) to help manage our BCH and SLP.

-We recommend using a dedicated SLP wallet for you FoldingCash
+We recommend using a dedicated SLP wallet for your FoldingCash

 ## Recovering FoldingCash From BTC Addresses